stephenharris/grunt-wp-deploy/README.md

 ## Release History

+### 1.3.0 - 22nd May 2018
+- Skips version check if no stable tag is provided - thanks to @markjaquith
+- Defaults SVN url to HTTPs - thanks to @fjarrett

 ### 1.2.1 - 9th January
 - Fixed error message when plugin and readme version do not match
 - Fixed README.md (updated links to HTTPS, corrected example) thanks to @ntwb